baohm88/todos/README.md

 3. models.py file contain 2 models:

     - user model which inherits the AbstractUser model
     - Task model which defines the title and other info related to the task to help the user create and track their tasks.
+This include:
+      - the user or creator of the task
+      - title of the task
+      - the due date of the task or the date on which the task become due
+      - the reminder date on which a reminder will be sent to the user's email or alert will be showned to the user when they access the app.
+      - the repeat or recurring options, either daily, weekly, monthly or yearly.
+      - the importance status
+      - the completion status
+      - the date on which the task was created

 4. urls.py file contains the main urls that the user can visit to perform CRUD operations